Gotland: Military

 Gotland currently has no local air defence capability.
 Despite its importance as a naval base in the past, as of 2004, there are no naval units based on Gotland.
 The Tofta firing range itself (also known as the Tofta Tank firing range), is a military training ground which is located 8 km south of Visby.
 Another less common name for the range is the Toftasjön firing range.
 Tracing its origins back to 1898, as of 2008 the range extended over 2700 acre.
 It was a major training and storage facility for the Gotland garrison during its existence, and was still occasionally used for training by various elements of the Armed Forces since the garrison was shut down in 2005.
 However, from the second half of 2014 onwards, there has been a marked increase in the use of the range, especially by armored units (mostly company sized), as tensions in Northeastern Europe have escalated.
 At least one of the buildings on the range, the former tank repair shop, is currently owned by a private company (Peab), with the military renting back the top floor for its own use.

-When not used by the military, a number of cultural and sports events have been held at the range, one of the most notable being the Gotland Grand National, the world's largest enduro race.
-As of 2018, Gotland has received a lot more attention military-wise and has seen a much larger spending on the military.
-As of 2018, the Gotland Regiment has been re-raised and is the first time since World War II that a new regiment has been established in Sweden.
+When not used by the military, a number of cultural and sports events have been held at the range, one of the most notable being the Gotland Grand National, the world's largest enduro race, from 1984 to 2023.

+During the late 2010s and early 2020s, Gotland has seen an increased focus on its strategic importance and an increase in military spending.
+The Gotland Regiment was re-established in 2018, the first time since World War II that a new regiment has been established in Sweden.
+Following the 2022 Russian invasion of Ukraine and Sweden's accession to NATO, military readiness on Gotland increased, with the Swedish government spending 150 million euros to expand military infrastructure on the island.